 Microsites Are More Specific

 Having solid traffic to your website is great, but you may not be generating conversions or grabbing leads the way you really want to be.
-People may visit your site and browse around for a while, but you might not be capturing their information, and they may not even find the item you want them to be looking for, as odds are high they will only view a small portion of your site.
+Customers may visit your site and browse around for a while, but you might not be capturing their information, and they may not even find the item you want them to be looking for, as odds are high they will only view a small portion of your site.

 With a microsite, everything is right out there in the open for them on the exact thing you want your site visitors to be looking at.
 You can put specialized content on a specific topic, making your microsite much more targeted than your main web pages.
 This should help to drive leads and conversions by encouraging interaction.

 Boost Your Search Engine Optimization

 You can use a microsite for much more than just a sale or event.
 Really, you can use them for any keyword-rich content that you want to create to help improve your SEO.